 We are aware of this issue and are working on a more long term solution.
 As a temporary workaround, you can disable the resource generator by adding this line of XML to the first PropertyGroup element in hosting project file:

 Blue screen with error code 0x139 (KERNEL_SECURITY_CHECK_FAILURE)

-After installing or launching certain apps from the Windows Store, your machine may unexpectedly reboot with the error: 0x139 (KERNEL_SECURITY_CHECK_ FAILURE).
+After installing or launching certain apps from the Microsoft Store, your machine may unexpectedly reboot with the error: 0x139 (KERNEL_SECURITY_CHECK_ FAILURE).